Carbon Fiber Characteristics

 16- Carbon Fibers are brittle

 The layers in the fibers are formed by strong covalent bonds.
 The sheet-like aggregations readily allow the propagation of cracks.
 When the fibers bend they fails at very low strain.
+In other words carbon fibre does not bend much before failing.

 17- Carbon Fiber is not yet geared to Amateur techniques.